-On September 17, 2021, the Company approved and ratified the incorporation of AI Mind, Inc. AI Mind is focused on monetizing the AI Deep Learning Platform.
+On September 17, 2021, the Company incorporated of AI Mind, Inc. AI Mind is focused on monetizing the AI Deep Learning Platform.
 Since incorporation it initially focused on creating graphical images which were sold as Non Fungible Tokens ("NFTs").
-The Company is continuing to look for opportunities for new applications on its AI Deep Learning Platform to generate revenues to support the continued development of its non-invasive diagnostic technology.
+During the six months ended March 31, 2022, the Company's artificial intelligence (AI) Deep Learning Platform began generating revenue from digital asset sales of NFT's and had sales of \$4,360,000.

-2. LIQUIDITY
+2. LIQUIDITY and GOING CONCERN

-The Company has cash of approximately \$10,733,743 and net working capital of approximately \$9,979,830 (exclusive of convertible notes payable and right of use asset and liabilities) as of December 31, 2021.
+The Company has cash and cash equivalents of \$11,187,073 and net working capital of \$8,355,273 (exclusive of convertible notes payable and right of use liabilities) as of March 31, 2022.
 The Company anticipates that it will record losses from operations for the foreseeable future.
-The Company believes that it has enough available cash to operate until December 2023.
-As of December 31, 2021, the Company's accumulated deficit was \$86,683,113.
+The Company believes that it has enough available cash to operate until June 30, 2023.
+As of March 31, 2022, the Company's accumulated deficit was \$92,823,851.
 The Company has had limited capital resources and intends to seek additional cash via equity and debt offerings.